MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Demos/DEMO[PL-400]_Demo_readme.md

 ## Things to think about

 - Most areas have a demonstration.
 Take the time to work through each one and decide which to use.
-Some of the demonstrations are simple show and tell walk-throughs of the Power Apps maker portal; others require developer skills.
+Some of the demonstrations are simple show and tell walk-throughs of the Power Apps Maker portal; others require developer skills.

 - Consider having the students follow along as you do the demonstration or have one of the students' "drive" and coach them through the steps.